 All of us wear different hats and I’m no exception.
-Austin Kleon once wrote that “lots of people want to be the noun without doing the verb“.
-So, instead of writing a bunch of titles, what can I tell you about what I do?
+Austin Kleon once wrote that “lots of people want to be the noun without doing the verb“, complicating what is easy.
+Something that I also tend to do.

 Some random facts: